 Keep in mind that throughout Spain, locals tend to dress according to the season rather than the weather.
 That means that although spring technically begins in March, you won't see anyone (except for tourists) breaking out their shorts and sandals just yet.

 Temperatures still aren't at their warmest in Barcelona in March.
 Daylight hours can feel quite pleasant, but evenings and nights are still quite chilly.
-Consider dressing in outfits that can be easily layered for comfort, and bring a warm coat if you'll be out and about experiencing Barcelona's iconic nightlife.
+Consider dressing in outfits that can be easily layered for comfort, bring good walking shoes, and don't forget a warm coat if you'll be out and about experiencing Barcelona's iconic nightlife.

-Although rainfall is quite low here in Barcelona in March, unexpected showers do happen.
-Toss a compact umbrella into your bag so you don't get caught off-guard.
+Although rainfall is quite low in Barcelona in March, unexpected showers do happen.
+Toss a compact umbrella into your bag so you don't get caught off guard.
 Plentiful sunshine means that stylish sunglasses are a must, so bring a pair and you'll fit right in.

 March Events in Barcelona

-Barcelona's fun-loving spirit and good vibes mean that there's always a reason to celebrate.
+Barcelona's fun-loving spirit and good vibes mean that there is always a reason to celebrate.
 Save the dates for these festivals and events taking place throughout the month.

-- Sant Medir festival: March starts off with plenty of fun thanks to this traditional festival on the third.
-Horses, carriages, trucks and more wind their way through the streets of the Gracia neighborhood, throwing candy and other sweet treats to the eager spectators lining the sides of the roads.
+- Sant Medir Festival: This traditional event on March 3, 2020, brings plenty of fun.
+Horses, carriages, trucks, and more wind their way through the streets of the Gracia neighborhood, throwing candy and other sweet treats to the eager spectators lining the sides of the roads.

-- Barcelona marathon: A great way to get up and moving after a chilly winter, this annual race takes place in March, with 2019's edition scheduled for March 10.
+- Zurich Marató de Barcelona: A great way to get up and moving after a chilly winter, this 42nd annual marathon for runners takes place on March 15, 2020.

-- 61st International Vintage Car Rally: Classic car fans won't want to miss this race from Barcelona to Sitges from March 16–18.
-What makes this event special isn't just the fact that all participating cars date from prior to 1924 (although that certainly is pretty cool).
-The drivers and other occupants of each vehicle must also dress in period-appropriate clothing, making the event quite the fashion spectacle as well.
+- 62nd International Vintage Car Rally: Classic car fans won't want to miss this race from Barcelona to Sitges from March 21–23 in 2020.
+What makes this event special isn't just that all participating cars date from prior to 1924 but that the drivers and other occupants of each vehicle must also dress in period-appropriate clothing, creating quite the fashion spectacle as well.

 March Travel Tips

-Another great reason to visit Barcelona in March is the prevalence of delicious seasonal foods, from calçots (Catalan sweet onions, in season until the spring).
-The chilly mornings also provide a great excuse to indulge in soul-warming churros con chocolate at a local cafe.
+- Another great reason to visit Barcelona in March is the prevalence of delicious seasonal foods, from calçots (Catalan sweet onions, in season until the spring).
+The chilly mornings also provide a great excuse to indulge in soul-warming churros con chocolate (fried dough snacks) at a local cafe.